2023 Best Business Bachelor's Degree Schools in the Middle Atlantic Region

 Since Barnard is primarily an online school, it is an excellent choice for undergraduate students who need more flexibility than what is offered at some other schools.

-Online courses are available at NYU, but you will need to check with the school to see if they are available for your field of interest.
-To give an idea of how popular online courses are at the school, 99% of undergraduates took at least one course online in 2019-2020.
+Online courses are available at TCNJ, but you will need to check with the school to see if they are available for your field of interest.
+In 2019-2020 about 100% of the undergraduate students at the school chose to take one or more online courses.

-Excelsior College came in at #12 in this year’s edition of the ranking.
+University of Delaware came in at #14 in this year’s edition of the ranking.

 Gettysburg College did quite well in this year’s ranking of the best places for business students to get a bachelor’s degree.
 It came in at #15 on the list.

-The average in-state tuition and fees for students at UMCP is $10,955.
+Full-time students from Maryland pay an average of $10,955 in tuition and fees if they choose to attend UMCP.
 Those students who come from outside the state pay an average of $38,638.
 Bachelor’s Degree recipients from UMCP accumulate an average of $20,266 in student debt by the time they complete their degree.

-Columbia University in the City of New York landed the #19 spot in the rankings for the best bachelor’s degree business programs.
+University of Rochester landed the #20 spot in the rankings for the best bachelor’s degree business programs.

 Syracuse University came in at #21 in this year’s edition of the ranking.

-Some students may be able to take online classes at Syracuse.
+One thing to take note of is that Syracuse does offer online classes in some areas.
 In fact, around 7% of the undergraduate population registered for at least one online class in 2019-2020.

-If you don’t receive financial aid, you can expect a bill for $57,984 to cover tuition and fees at GWU.
+If you don’t receive financial aid, you can expect a bill for $63,406 to cover tuition and fees at Franklin and Marshall.
 The school does not offer an in-state discount.
-Bachelor’s Degree recipients from GWU accumulate an average of $23,093 in student debt by the time they complete their degree.
+Bachelor’s Degree recipients from Franklin and Marshall accumulate an average of $20,591 in student debt by the time they complete their degree.

-Rensselaer Polytechnic Institute ranked #24 on this year’s list.
+George Washington University ranked #23 on this year’s list.

 Loyola Maryland does not offer a discount to in-state students, so the average tuition and fees for all undergraduates is $53,530.
 This amount may be reduced if you receive financial aid.
 Bachelor’s Degree recipients from Loyola Maryland accumulate an average of $24,043 in student debt by the time they complete their degree.